dufflerpud/START_HERE/README.md

 ### usage()
 Print a useful error message and die.
 ### cleanup()
-Remove any temporary files and sudo hack to allow normal sudo behavior
+Remove any temporary files and sudo hack to allow normal sudo behavior</div>

-## <a id='dt_87LNNiOTm'>START_HERE.sh</a>
-A script to grab the Install_and_Build script and run it Don't over think this.
-You WILL PROBABLY decide to just get the Install_and_Build script by hand and run it yourself.
-This is as complex as it is only to help debug the installer.
-By the time you are working with it, we hope the installer already works.
-So just run it and ignore this.

-Installs script only for debugging purposes.

-Installs git because the majority of time, we get the installer right off github.com.
-Installer will also make sure git gets installed because sometimes it gets here otherwise.
-Assume as little as possible.</div>

 <hr>